-In the event a student is injured at school, The North Broward Preparatory School secondary insurance will cover the portion of medical costs which is not covered by the parents' own insurance policy.
-The claim form is submitted electronically through the health office and must be submitted to the insurance company no later than ninety days from the date of injury.
+In the event a student is injured at school, The North Broward Preparatory School secondary insurance will cover the portion of medical costs, which is not covered by the parents' own insurance policy.
+The claim form is available at the school and must be submitted to the insurance company no later than ninety days from the date of injury.
 The parent will need to submit proof of charges, along with the Benefit Statement (EOB), showing what the parent's primary insurance will pay.
 The Nurse's Office should be contacted for any concerns or requests.